Basilica di Santa Maria Della Salute during sunrise

 If the weather permits and you have enough time, consider going to the Lido – an island that has a 12km stretch of a sandy beach!
 Parts of the beach you have to pay for, but there are free-access beaches, too.

-An unusual Venice tip – do book a gondola ride
+An unusual Venice tip – Book a gondola ride

 ponte dei sospiri in venice